coleifer/peewee/docs/peewee/models.rst

        print(tweet.user_id, tweet.content)

-To prevent accidentally resolving a foreign-key and triggering an additional query, :class:`ForeignKeyField` supports an initialization paramater ``lazy_load`` which, when disabled, behaves like the ``"_id"`` attribute:
+To prevent accidentally resolving a foreign-key and triggering an additional query, :class:`ForeignKeyField` supports an initialization parameter ``lazy_load`` which, when disabled, behaves like the ``"_id"`` attribute:

 .. code-block:: python